awsdocs/amazon-athena-user-guide/doc_source/lazy-simple-serde.md

     LOCATION 's3://athena-examples-myregion/flight/csv/';
 ```

-Run `MSCK REPAIR TABLE` to refresh partition metadata each time a new partition is added to this table\.
+Run `MSCK REPAIR TABLE` to refresh partition metadata each time a new partition is added to this table:

 ```
 MSCK REPAIR TABLE flight_delays_csv;
 ```

-Query the top 10 routes delayed by more than 1 hour\.
+Query the top 10 routes delayed by more than 1 hour:

 ```
 SELECT origin, dest, count(*) as delays